 What is stock trading?

 “Trading” stock is a bit of a misnomer.
 All it really refers to is the buying and selling of stock for money.
 So whenever you buy or sell your equity, that’s considered trading.

 And there are two ways you can trade stocks:

 - Exchange floor trading.
 This is the kind of trading you see on movies and television with all the people shouting on the floor of the New York Stock Exchange.
 It’s a bit of a complex process, but at its core, here’s how it works: You tell your broker to purchase stock from a company, the broker sends a clerk to the floor to find a trader willing to sell you the shares, they agree on a price, and you get the shares.
 You can also set what’s called a limit order, meaning a limit on the price you’re willing to purchase the stock at.
 The seller can also set a limit order.

 - Electronic trading.
 This is a much more intuitive process for individual investors.
 It most often comes in the way of online brokerage platforms or trading tools that allow you to immediately issue a trade during trading hours.
 No more relying on screaming floor traders to pick up shares for you.

 For our intents and purposes, we’re going to be focused on electronic trading.
-That’s how I trade stocks and that’s how the vast majority of individual investors should be doing it as well.
-An online stock broker is simple, intuitive, and you can get started in a few easy steps — which brings us to …
+That’s how Ramit Sethi, our founder and personal finance wizard, trades stocks and that’s how the vast majority of individual investors should be doing it as well.
+An online stock broker is simple, intuitive, and you can get started in a few easy steps — which brings us to…

 How to trade stocks